 G. J. Coles

 In 1929 the ‘Embassy’ brand was launched, initially for gramophone records, but over the years extending to hundreds of products.
 The brand was discontinued in 1994.
-See https://www.coles.com.au/about-coles/centenary At some stage in the 1980-90s Coles sold cards of buttons under the name ‘Haby Habits”.
+See https://www.coles.com.au/about-coles/centenary At some stage in the 1980s until around 1994 Coles sold cards of buttons under the name ‘Haby Habits”.
 These, like the Embassy buttons, were labelled as being made in Australia.
 Over the years various logos were used.
 You’ll notice the changes in the examples to follow.
-The buttons were supplied by General Plastics initially, then G.Herring later on.
+The buttons were supplied by General Plastics initially, then G.Herring after the merger.

 Note that although this logo was used from 1947, the cards of buttons probably date from a couple of years later.

 Most of the cards had the brand name printed upon it, but some imported glass examples were simply labelled ‘Fashion Buttons’.

 The similarity between the below card’s printing makes it likely that American firm B. Swanda Inc. provided these cards for Coles.